ysan/easy-pcap/README.md

 Platforms
 ------------
-Linux generally will be ok. (confirmed worked on Fedora20) OpenJDK 1.8
+Generic Linux will be ok. (confirmed worked on Fedora20)
+OpenJDK 1.8